Dr. Ross Dunseath, co-director of the Ray Westphal Neuroimaging Lab

 Identification of physiological correlates in psi conducive states is highly desirable scientifically, and for a number of important reasons.
 In the process of correlating psi effects with measurable properties of any other kind we are “normalizing” the paranormal psi events to some degree, and in the context of present-day science anchoring psi to biological correlates is a top priority.
 The presence of such physiological correlations can also immediately provide a degree of statistical control over psi activity itself, because one could then go through a long series of trials picking out those in which physiological conditions conducive to success are present, with the expectation that the selected trials will display a higher success rate than the series as a whole.
 Furthermore, if the physiological conditions conducive to success prove to be of a sort that we can stabilize or induce, for example using biofeedback or meditation procedures, we could have access to experimental controls and to correspondingly increased potential for practical applications of psi skills.
 Other potential benefits include tracing flows of psi-related information through individual brains, resolution of sometimes vexing ambiguities as to the source of psi effects (most notoriously, as between those participants nominally identified as “subjects” and “experimenters”), and discriminating among various theoretical models of psi.

-If you feel that the above descriptions match your experiences in some way, you are over 18, healthy and are interested in volunteering for study participation, please complete this unusual experience screening questionnaire and someone will contact you if the researchers want to invite you into their current research protocol.
+If you feel that the above descriptions match your experiences in some way, you are over 18, healthy and are interested in volunteering for study participation, please complete this Unusual Experiences Questionnaire and someone will contact you if the researchers want to invite you into their current research protocol.

 Please keep in mind, the researchers are most interested in persons who are able to re-create and control their unusual experiences and psi skills in an eeg lab setting.